by ProcureDeskLast Updated : Apr-21-2020

 And sometimes you might be able to fund the purchase of materials from customer advance payments.

-The only reason you want to carry inventory is to ensure that complete jobs in a timely fashion but if the jobs you work on have a long lead time, then it doesn’t make sense to carry a lot of inventory.
+The only reason you want to carry inventory is to ensure that you complete jobs in a timely fashion but if the jobs you work on have a long lead time, then it doesn’t make sense to carry a lot of inventory.

 The Inventory carrying cost is the cost of holding the inventory.
-This includes the warehouse cost, insurance cost and other costs related to managing inventory.
+This includes the warehouse cost, insurance cost, and other costs related to managing inventory.

 Generally, this cost is around 20% of the inventory value.
 So let’s assume you are carrying $100,000 worth of Inventory, then the Inventory carry cost is approx. $20,000.